 Instead, he found a job as a valet parking cars near LAX at night and worked as a dispatcher at an import / export company in Wilmington during the day.
 However, as a convicted felon, both of these jobs were classified as part-time by the employer because neither could hire him as a full-time worker.

-One of his co-workers at the import / export company had retained Greg Hill & Associates and mentioned reducing the felony to a misdemeanor (Penal Code § 487(a) is a wobbler) and having the conviction expunged.
-The co-worker suggested the client call Greg Hill to discuss his options, so he did so, speaking with Greg and explaining the underlying offense and his immigration status, as well as his family’s financial situation.
+More than ten years passed wherein our client was employed in a limited way.
+Then in 2017, one of our client’s co-workers at the import / export company, who had retained Greg Hill & Associates in the past, mentioned reducing the felony to a misdemeanor (Penal Code § 487(a) is a wobbler) and having the conviction expunged.
+The co-worker suggested that the client call Greg Hill to discuss his options, so he did so, speaking with Greg and explaining the underlying offense and his immigration status, as well as his family’s financial situation.

 Greg confirmed that he could indeed file such a motion and the client retained Greg Hill & Associates.
 Greg Hill & Associates quickly prepared, filed and served the petition for dismissal, which included a request for reduction of the felony to a misdemeanor.